fergald/docs/explainers/permissions-policy-unload.md

 This was rejected as it might cause unexpected behavior when frames communicate with each other.
 (We're open to suggestions)

+## Concerns about giving embedders control over the (non)execution of iframe code

+If the embedder of an iframe can control whether the iframe's unload handler runs or not then that seems to provide a cross-origin control point that could potentially be used to exploit the iframe.

+While cross-origin control of scripting is, in general, a bad thing, unload handlers are very different to other APIs.

+### Unload handlers already often don't run

+Right now unload handlers for an iframe will not be run in the following cases

+- mobile browser backgrounded tab killed by OS
+- most mobile browsers and some desktop browsers if they believe the page could be BFCached
+- any multi-process browser where a crash occurs in the process responsible for the iframe
+- implementations typically allot a time budget for running unload handlers which may cause some not to complete or not to run at all

+This means that if preventing uload handlers from running is a problem then it's a problem that already exists.

+### Unload handlers are invisible to users

+Unload handlers run *after* navigation has occurred.
+The exact timing depends on many factors.
+In some cases unload handlers will block the navigation until they complete, in other cases they run in the background in parallel with the new page loading.
+In either case,
+whether the unload handler runs or not has no bearing on the immediate user experience apart from possibly slowing down the appearance of the next page.

+It is possible that skipping the unload handler will change the user experience later on, e.g. if unload is responsible for persisting some data in storage or over the network.
+However using unload for this is already a bad idea due to its unreliability.

+Since this policy requires opt-in by the embedder, problemative cases can be excepted until they are fixed.
+What remains are the cases where the embedder accidentally breaks something an iframe or (hypothetically) intentionally exploits the iframe.

+### Conclusion

+We believe that the danger posed by embedders maliciously disabling unload handlers in iframes is minimal and not in the same class as an ability to disable other APIs.

 ## Frequently Asked Questions